Vinz2008/C./README.md

 - [ ] Add a c backend using llvm-cbe after the llvm backend
 - [ ] Add support for custom json target files to replace the custom targets informations like in rust (use glaze or simdjson to parse the json)
 - [ ] Auto import other files from project when building project with cpoint-build (use a --import flag which will import a file in the cpoint file)
+- [ ] Add support for unity builds in cpoint-build

 ## Benchmarks compared to other languages